MiamiMobileDevs/About/README.md

 1. Must be working on a project or creation.
 2. No goofing off.
 Time is very limited.
 3. Be courteous when giving constructive criticism.
-5. Github commits are currently how we track attendance.
+5. Github commits are how we track attendance.
-   Commit once during the session on the scope of work that was done in the meet.
+   Commit the scope of work that was done at the end of the meet.

 # Workflow